matty-plumski/SNAP_decisions/content/authors/BrendanHarding/_index.md

 #   url: ""

 # Short bio (displayed in user profile at end of posts)
-bio: Stephen Skalicky is an academic in Linguistics
+bio: StephenSkalicky is an academic in Linguistics at VUW

 # interests:
 # - Artificial Intelligence
 - Computational Linguistics
 # - Information Retrieval

 # education: